Want to know what the current tax year rates and allowances are? Please read the

 Any amount you personally pay into a pension scheme is free of income tax as long as it’s within 100% of your annual earnings, and within the annual allowance.

 This is called income tax relief, and the amount you are entitled to will depend on the rate of tax you pay and may also depend on which country you live in within the UK.
 The way this works will be set by your employer and depends on the type of scheme, as the government offers two choices:

 This is where your employer deducts your contribution from your earnings after tax, and your pension scheme gives you back tax at the basic rate.

 For example, if you have agreed to pay £100 a month (gross) into your pension, you only need to pay £80 from your take home pay.

 Your scheme will then add £20 to this (using the current basic rate of income tax of 20%) bringing the total to £100.

-If you don't pay income tax because you're on a low income, you will still get income tax relief on the first £3,600 you pay into a pension each tax year, or £3,600 (gross) if this is more.
+However, if you don’t pay income tax because you’re on a low income, you will still get income tax relief on anything you pay up to 100% of your earnings each tax year, or £3,600 (gross) if this is more.

 This is a limit on the total amount of pension savings that you can build up in all your pension arrangements before you have to pay a tax charge.
 This is called the Lifetime Allowance.

 For most people their Lifetime Allowance will be the Standard Lifetime Allowance.
 Certain circumstances may mean you have a different personal Lifetime Allowance – these are known as fixed, primary, enhanced or individual protection and you will have completed an HMRC election form if they apply to you.

 If you go over the Lifetime Allowance, anything over this amount will be taxed and the rate of tax is different depending on whether you choose to take it as cash lump sum or provide yourself with an extra pension income.